Juno-T/pyham-coroutine/README.md

 ## Limitation
 Although this implementation of HAMs is pretty concise and straight-forward for the user, the limitation of coroutine makes it hard for users to integrate HAMs with existing popular RL algorithm implementation.
+Their training function usually takes `gym.env`-like instance.